Cleft Lip Repair

 Cleft Palate Repair

 The roof of your child’s mouth will be a little swollen and the stitches will be visible.
-Unlike cleft lip repair, where the stitches need to be removed in 5 to 6 days, the stitches in the cleft palate repair will slowly dissolve over the next 2 months.
+Unlike cleft lip repair, where the stitches need to be removed in 5 to 6 days, the stitches in the cleft palate repair will slowly dissolve over the next two months.

 Signs and Symptoms of Infection